-Definition Indicates that cluster is in read-only mode.
-Type and dimension: integer-scalarDefault: 1 Maximum number of resources.
-Type and dimension: integer-scalarDefault: 5000 Enables creation of secure passwords when this attribute is added to the main.cf file with the security key as the value of the attribute.
-Type and dimension: string-scalar Default: "" See "Encrypting agent passwords" on page 93.
-Enables creation of secure passwords when this attribute is added to the main.cf file.
+Cluster Attributes Definition ProtocolNumber A cluster-level attribute that displays the cluster protocol number for the cluster.
+(System use only) Type and dimension: Integer-scalarDefault: Not applicable ReadOnly Indicates that cluster is in read-only mode. (user-defined) Type and dimension: integer-scalarDefault: 1 ResourceLimit Maximum number of resources. (user-defined) Type and dimension: integer-scalarDefault: 5000 SecInfo256 Enables creation of secure passwords when this attribute is added to the main.cf file (user-defined) with the security key as the value of the attribute.Type and dimension: string-scalar Default: "" See "Encrypting agent passwords" on page 96.
+IV256 Enables creation of secure passwords when this attribute is added to the main.cf (user-defined) file.
 This initialization vector is a fixed-size input to a cryptographic primitive that is typically required to be random.
 It adds randomness to the beginning of the encryption process.
-Type and dimension: string-scalar Default: "" See "Encrypting agent passwords" on page 93.
-Denotes the password encryption privilege level.
-Type and dimension: string-scalarDefault: R See "Encrypting agent passwords" on page 93.
-Indicates whether the cluster runs in secure mode.
+Type and dimension: string-scalar Default: "" See "Encrypting agent passwords" on page 96.
+SecInfoLevel Denotes the password encryption privilege level. (user-defined) Type and dimension: string-scalarDefault: R See "Encrypting agent passwords" on page 96.
+SecureClus Indicates whether the cluster runs in secure mode.
 The value 1 indicates the cluster runs in secure mode.
-This attribute cannot be modified when VCS is running.
-Type and dimension: boolean-scalar Default: 0
+This attribute cannot be modified when VCS is running. (user-defined) Type and dimension: boolean-scalar Default: 0

 Cluster Attributes Definition SiteAware Indicates whether sites are configured for a cluster or not. (user-defined) Type and dimension: boolean-scalar Default: 0 Possible values are: 1: Sites are configured.
 0: Sites are not configured.
 You can configure a site from Veritas InfoScale Operations Manager .
 This attribute will be automatically set to 1 when configured using Veritas InfoScale Operations Manager.
 If site information is not configured for some nodes in the cluster, those nodes are placed under a default site that has the lowest preference.
-See "Site attributes" on page 797.
+See "Site attributes" on page 778.
 SourceFile File from which the configuration is read.
 Do not configure this attribute in main.cf. (user-defined) Make sure the path exists on all nodes before running a command that configures this attribute.
 Type and dimension: string-scalarDefault: Not applicable.
 Statistics (user-defined) Indicates if statistics gathering is enabled and whether the FailOverPolicy can be set to BiggestAvailable.
 Type and dimension: string-scalar Default: Enabled You cannot modify the value at run time.
 Possible values are: Enabled: The HostMonitor agent meters host utilization and forecasts the available capacity for the systems in the cluster.
 With this value set, FailOverPolicy for any service group cannot be set to Load.
 MeterHostOnly: The HostMonitor agent meters host utilization but it does not forecast the available capacity for the systems in the cluster.
 The service group attribute FailOverPolicy cannot be set to BiggestAvailable.
 Disabled: The HostMonitor agent is not started.
 Both metering of host utilization and forecasting of available capacity are disabled.
 The service group attribute FailOverPolicy cannot be set to BiggestAvailable.
-See "Service group attributes" on page 737.
+See "Service group attributes" on page 718.
 Stewards The IP address and hostname of systems running the steward process. (user-defined) Type and dimension: string-keylist {}